ViBiOh/hue/README.md

 This interface allows anybody who have access to manage lights.
 In a local network, with a properly configured firewall, anyone on the WiFi can turn off/on lights, from mobile-ready dark mode web interface.

 The application is not a app or hub replacement, it uses the Hub's API and is not required to continue to use your existing remotes ou app like you already do.

+### Metrics

+The web service exposes two specifics metrics gathered from the motions sensors: the battery life and the temperature.
+They are available on the prometheus endpoint `/metrics` (cf. [Usage](#usage) section).
+It also exposes basic Golang and HTTP metrics.

 ## Usage